SDF Group: Global operations

-SDF has 8 production sites, 12 commercial branches, 2 joint ventures, 155 importers, over 3,100 dealers, and 4,040 employees.
-In 2020 the company recorded a revenue of €1,146 millions.
+SDF has 9 production sites, 12 commercial branches, 1 joint venture in China, 155 importers, over 3,100 dealers, and 4,400 employees.

 SDF's farm equipment, machinery, and logistics research and development is funded by a €50 million European Investment Bank loan secured by the European Fund for Strategic Investments.
 The initiative is part of Horizon 2020 and is in accordance with the Paris Agreement's objectives.
 A senior engineer at the European Investment Bank, Matteo Fusari, who worked on the project, says, "We expect this project to have quite a good environmental impact."
 “It allows for vehicle automation and monitoring from a distance.
 These innovations will increase the efficiency of bioeconomy supply chains, in addition to reducing fuel consumption and CO2 emissions.”